A metaphysical teachings about the nature of reality

 Intentions and thoughts form the root of existence.
 Every action, decision, and attitude generates effects that inevitably return to their source.
 What you give is what you receive, not as punishment or reward, but as a consequence.

 Simply stated: your return is proportional to your contribution.
 Decisions that diminish lead to diminishing outcomes; decisions that enrich produce corresponding results.
 In this way, responsibility is absolute, and reality becomes a mirror of intent.
+All is choice, and what you do comes back to you.

 The Personality Overleave Chart @ TedFontaine.com